-What is E-commerce?
+What is ecommerce?

 What is Webflow?

 Put it simply, Webflow is a user interface for front-end development.
-You build your site in visual canvas, and semantic code is generated under the hood.
-What sets Webflow apart from other platforms is that is not template-based.
-It is completely custom and enables you full creative freedom.
+You build your site in a visual canvas and semantic code is generated under the hood.
+What sets Webflow apart from other platforms is that it's not just template-based.
+It's completely custom and enables you full creative freedom.
 You can customize even the tiniest element on the site.
 Webflow offers a wide array of features, but today we'll focus on just one.
 Read on and learn all about the Webflow Ecommerce and how it can help you get ahead of your competition.

 Easy to integrate third-party tools and apps

-Customize the shopping cart & checkout experience
+Customize the cart and checkout experience

 After you are done with this, you can also customize your checkout flow and page.
 You can customize the checkout page by reordering and styling components and elements.
 You can even customize the PayPal checkout separately from the card checkout.
-Webflow university covers all the tips on how to do this.
+Webflow University covers all the tips on how to do this.

 User-friendly and versatile CMS